-“We weren’t sure we’d get permission otherwise to do it, and we just wanted to take care of it,” Hancock said.
+“We weren’t sure we would get permission otherwise to do it, and we just wanted to take care of it,” Hancock said.
 “We went and bought the paint and just went to town painting it.”

 Carmichael, Hancock, former volunteer assistant Robby Hagemann and former OSU golf coach Amy Weeks hitched the ratty press box to the previously commandeered trailer.
 They towed it over to the soccer field and worked by the light of their cars’ high beams — less conspicuous than the stadium lights.

 “We decided to ask for forgiveness instead of permission, one of those deals,” Carmichael said.
 “I felt pretty good if Amy was involved because she had some pretty good connections to get us out of trouble if we needed to.”